rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 <a name="4.206.8.8">4.206.8.8</a> When supplying a conjectural [Date of publication](/DCRMR/ppdm/Date-of-publication/) based on any information available, indicate the basis for the conjecture in a note (see [4.205.6.1](/DCRMR/ppdm/Date-of-publication/#4.205.6.1)).

-<a name="4.206.8.9">4.206.8.9</a> Make a note on publication statement indicating the basis for the conjecture when supplying a probable date or period of publication according to one of the patterns shown in [4.205.7.1](/DCRMR/ppdm/Date-of-publication/#4.205.7.1) (see [Date of publication](/DCRMR/ppdm/Date-of-publication/), [4.205.7.1](/DCRMR/ppdm/Date-of-publication/#4.205.7.1)).

-<a name="4.206.8.91">4.206.8.91</a> When supplying a probable date or period of publication according to one of the patterns shown in  [4.205.7.1](/DCRMR/ppdm/Date-of-publication/#4.205.7.1), indicate the basis for the conjecture in a note (see [4.205.8.2](/DCRMR/ppdm/Date-of-publication/#4.205.8.2)).
+<a name="4.206.8.9">4.206.8.9</a> When supplying a probable date or period of publication according to one of the patterns shown in [4.205.7.1](/DCRMR/ppdm/Date-of-publication/#4.205.7.1), indicate the basis for the conjecture in a note (see [4.205.7.1](/DCRMR/ppdm/Date-of-publication/#4.205.7.1)).

+<a name="4.206.8.91">4.206.8.91</a> Record the date of each volume in a note if considered important.
+Such a note is particularly useful when the order of publication does not correspond to the order of the volume numeration (see [Date of publication](/DCRMR/ppdm/Date-of-publication/), [4.205.8.2](/DCRMR/ppdm/Date-of-publication/#4.205.8.2)).

 >Example:
 >Date of publication: <CITE>1560-1564</CITE>
 >Note on publication statement:  <CITE>Vol. 1: 1561; v.
 2: 1564; v.
 3: 1562; v.
 4: 1560</CITE>

-<a name="4.206.8.91">4.206.8.91</a> Record the date of each volume in a note if considered important.
-Such a note is particularly useful when the order of publication does not correspond to the order of the volume numeration (see [Date of publication](/DCRMR/ppdm/Date-of-publication/), [4.205.8.2](/DCRMR/ppdm/Date-of-publication/#4.205.8.2)).

-<a name="4.206.8.92">4.206.8.91</a> If parts of a manifestation have individual title pages bearing dates that differ from the date pertaining to the whole manifestation, give these additional dates in a note on publication statement (see [Date of publication](/DCRMR/ppdm/Date-of-publication/), [4.205.9.1](/DCRMR/ppdm/Date-of-publication/#4.205.9.1)).
+<a name="4.206.8.92">4.206.8.92</a> If parts of a manifestation have individual title pages bearing dates that differ from the date pertaining to the whole manifestation, give these additional dates in a note on publication statement (see [Date of publication](/DCRMR/ppdm/Date-of-publication/), [4.205.9.1](/DCRMR/ppdm/Date-of-publication/#4.205.9.1)).

 ## 4.206.9 Publication details not included in the manifestation